 Students will study parliamentary procedures, organizational structure and governance models.
 They will have opportunities to develop leadership skills, including communication, facilitation, problem solving and conflict resolution through small group communication.
-This course is also listed as STDV 55A-D and SP 55A-D.
+Also listed as STDV 55A-D and SP 55A-D.